-1. Mark one or more models using or select frames in the scan by clicking on them while holding the Ctrl key.

-2. Select the Export meshes... command in the File menu or in the dropdown menu of the button in the Workspace panel.
+- 1. Mark one or more models using or select frames in the scan by clicking on them while holding the Ctrl key. - 2.
+Select the Export meshes... command in the dropdown menu of the button in the Workspace panel.

-'''

-Tip: Ctrl + Shift + E hot key also works.
+Tip: $File \rightarrow Export \rightarrow Meshes$ command and Ctrl+Shift+E hot key also work.

-'''

-- 3. Specify the destination folder, enter the file name, and select the appropriate mesh format from the dropdown list2. - 4.
+- 3. Specify the destination folder, enter the file name, and select the appropriate mesh format from the dropdown list3. - 4.
 Click Save. - 5.
 If the model has texture and the format supports it, specify the Texture export format in the new dialog (see Storing and Exporting Color Information). - 6.
 Click Export.